 Continuation of the study of vector analysis for science and engineering students.
-Includes double and triple integrals with applications to area, volume and center of mass, introduction to vector analysis including divergence, curl, line integrals and work, surface integrals, conservative fields and the theorems of Green and Stokes.
-Graphing calculator required.
+Includes double and triple integrals with applications to area, volume and center of mass; introduction to vector analysis including divergence, curl, line integrals and work, surface integrals; conservative fields and the theorems of Green and Stokes.
+A graphing calculator is required.
 TI-83 or TI-84 recommended.
 Basic computer skills required.
 Recommended preparation: MTH 254.